ToposInstitute/CatColab/README.md

 ## For users

 > [!NOTE]
-> See [catcolab.org/help](https://catcolab.org/help) for user documentation, including tutorial guides.
+> See [catcolab.org/help](https://catcolab.org/help) for user documentation, including an overview of CatColab and various tutorial guides.

 The production deployment, tracking the latest [release](https://github.com/ToposInstitute/CatColab/releases), is available at